Tag Archives: Issa Rae

 THE PHOTOGRAPH (2020): New Trailer From Issa Rae, Chelsea Peretti, LaKeith Stanfield, Y’lan Noel…

-From Writer / director Stella Meghie, The Photograph is a new comedy / romance starring Issa Rae, Chelsea Peretti, LaKeith Stanfield and Y’lan Noel.
+From Writer/director Stella Meghie, The Photograph is a new comedy/romance starring Issa Rae, Chelsea Peretti, LaKeith Stanfield and Y’lan Noel.

-A series of intertwining love stories set in the past, the present and all about forgiveness, courage…
+The Photograph is a series of intertwining love stories set in the past, the present and all about forgiveness and courage.

 In the style of Joey Tribbiani at that Thanksgiving dinner in Friends: ‘Issa, good!
 LaKeith, Good!
 A very real looking depiction of a modern love story, good!’